Earth, Wind & Fire Return to Charts After Song Featured in Popular Netflix Show

 Even without the boost from the show, the song tends to see higher numbers each year on September 21st, due to the song’s lyrics “Do you remember, the 21st night of September?”
 In addition, “September” wasn’t the only song to hit the charts in September.
 Their song “Let’s Groove” was featured on HBO’s Winning Time: The Rise of the Lakers Dynasty and ranked No. 6 on the chart.

-Several nostalgic songs have seen a reassurance in popularity due to iconic moments on some of the most popular shows.
-After decades, Kate Bush‘s song “Running Up That Hill” started rising on the charts again and finding a new audience after being featured in a key scene in Netflix’s Stranger Things.
+Several nostalgic songs have seen a resurgence in popularity due to iconic moments on some of TV’s most popular shows.
+Decades after its original release, Kate Bush‘s song “Running Up That Hill” started rising on the charts again and finding a new audience after being featured in a key scene in Netflix’s Stranger Things.

 It seems that Virgin River is one of the top shows helping these kinds of nostalgic songs as well.
 Just this month, two other songs besides “September” rose to the charts after being featured on the show.
 “In the Shadows,” by Amy Stroup, came in at No. 3, while Lily Allen’s cover of Keane’s “Somewhere Only We Know,” came in at No. 8.